Modeling Task-Based Authorization for Agents

 Delegating task permissions to sub-agents

-Sub-agents also start with zero permissions.
+Sub-agents also start with no permissions.
 When delegating work, you have two options:

 - Share the task: assign the same task to the sub-agent, giving it all the task's permissions.